 Lifestyle changes are one of the keys to overcoming anxiety, and diet plays a significant role in a person's lifestyle.
 That's why many wonder whether or not sugar causes anxiety, and if cutting out sugar has the potential to fight anxiety symptoms.
-This article explores the relationship between sugar and anxiety, and how to make sure that you're not eating a diet that is causing you anxiety attacks.
+This article explores the relationship between sugar and anxiety, and how to make sure that your diet that is not causing or contributing to anxiety attacks.

 Your Diet and Anxiety

 Many health professionals have said that contemporary Western diets are often overloaded with unhealthy sugars and fats.
 But anxiety disorders are not likely to be caused by diet alone.
 Rather, it is believed that a poor diet can trigger or make anxiety symptoms worse by changing the body’s functioning and making it harder for the body and mind to cope with stress.

 That's why those that genuinely want to fight their anxiety may need to look beyond mere dietary changes in order to effectively reduce their anxiety.